-With the surge in remote working in 2020, the interest in VPN services has never been higher.
-Most VPN service providers noted the huge spike in interest in using VPN services in 2020 and NordVPN (a reputed service provider) empirically attributes this almost exclusively to the rise of remote working.
+Most VPN service providers noted the massive spike in interest in using VPN services in 2020.
+Surfshark VPN (a reputed service provider) empirically attributes this almost exclusively to the rise of remote working.
 The global VPN market is expected to reach nearly USD 88 billion by 2027.

-Using a VPN offers an enormous amount of peace of mind in a day and age where nearly every private and public organization is trying to snoop into your internet usage to either sell you products/ services or in countries with low internet freedom – to know exactly what you or your family members may be up to.
+Using a VPN offers an enormous amount of peace of mind in a day and age where nearly every private and public organization is trying to snoop into your internet usage to either sell you products/ services or, in countries with low internet freedom – to know precisely what you or your family members may be up to.
 VPN usage guarantees encryption of data, security with anonymous browsing, and the ability to hide your traffic footprint with different IP addresses.

 What to Consider When Choosing a VPN?
 8 Tips for choosing your VPN Service Provider

 1. Know your VPN needs

 Most VPN services offer mind-boggling features and services but differ in certain key areas.
 It’s up to the user to know their needs and choose one service over another based on its reported strengths.

 For instance, if you are looking for a VPN for your entire family, you should look for a service that provides simultaneous connections.
 But if you are using it mainly for streaming on personal devices, consider going for a service that offers high speed, highly reliable connections, and, most importantly, unlimited bandwidth.

 Narrow down your choice of VPNs with a bunch of ‘must have’ features and others that you can compromise with and opt for a service that offers the most value for your Internet usage.
 Your local Managed IT Services Provider can also guide you in selecting the right VPN.